Morgan Rice

 Morgan Rice is an American author of fantasy and science fiction novels, with her books making the New York Times, USA Today, Apple Books, and other bestseller lists.
-Her first novel A Quest of Heroes was self-published in 2013 and was the first of 17 books in her epic fantasy series The Sorcerer's Ring.
+Her first novel, A Quest of Heroes, was self-published in 2013 and was the first of 17 books in her epic fantasy series The Sorcerer's Ring.

 Career

 Rice is the author of dozens of fantasy and sci-fi novels.
 She self-publishes her works and in 2011 stated she had no interest in pursuing traditional publishing for her young adult novels.
 Rice describes herself as a "lifelong fan of fantasy" who as a child spent countless years devouring everything in the genre.

 Rice's books have made the New York Times, USA Today, Apple Books, and other bestseller lists.
 In 2013, the first three books of her Sorcerer's Ring series were among the best-selling books on Amazon.com.
 In February 2016, four of her books were among the top 20 highest-selling American iBooks in the sci-fi/fantasy category.

-In 2015, A Quest of Heroes was included in the Fierce box set of high fantasy reads.

-Rice commonly releases the first book in her book series for free.